Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \subsubsection{Evaluation on PTB-XL, CPSC2018, CSN}

 \textbf{Macro Performance.} Table~\ref{tab:macroauc} shows that conclusions drawn from macro-AUROC can change substantially once a random encoder baseline and uncertainty are included.
-MERL and D-BETA generally outperform a randomly initialized encoder in the extremely low-label regime (1\%), with D-BETA achieving the strongest macro-AUROC.
-However, as label availability increases, the random encoder improves sharply and often matches or exceeds CLOCS, an ECG-specific contrastive method, including on PTB-XL \textsc{Super}/\textsc{Sub} and CPSC2018 at 100\% data.
-Moreover, no single pre-training method dominates across evaluation settings: MERL matches or surpasses D-BETA on PTB-XL \textsc{Sub}/\textsc{Form}, where CLOCS under-performs even relative to random.
-Finally, many differences between MERL and D-BETA fall within overlapping 95\% confidence intervals, indicating that rankings based solely on macro-AUROC point estimates can be unreliable.
+KED and D-BETA often have the highest reported macro-AUROC, but the apparent winner changes once uncertainty is considered.
+For example, KED and D-BETA are often statistically indistinguishable, and MERL matches the top-performing method on PTB-XL \textsc{Form} at 10\% and 100\% data and on PTB-XL \textsc{Sub} at 100\% data.
+The randomly initialized encoder is competitive, frequently exceeding CLOCS and HeartLang, including on PTB-XL \textsc{Super} at all training fractions and on CPSC2018 at 10\% and 100\% of the data.
+We revisit the robustness of this observation in Section~\ref{sec:random-baseline}.
+Overall, many differences between methods fall within statistical noise, indicating that rankings based solely on macro-AUROC estimates can be unreliable.

 \textbf{Task-level Performance.} We next examine task-level performance within each dataset.
 Full results are available in Appendices \ref{sec:complete-ptbxl-standard}, \ref{sec:complete-cpsc}, and \ref{sec:complete-csn}.
-We report results for the five labels with highest prevalence from PTB-XL \textsc{Sub} in Table~\ref{tab:specific-tasks}.
-We also include complete left bundle branch block (CLBBB) as an interesting case where all models perform near-perfectly according to AUROC, motivating the need for AUPRC to distinguish representation quality.

-The task-level view is more nuanced than the macro measures.
-In Table~\ref{tab:specific-tasks}, the randomly initialized encoder is consistently competitive with CLOCS, and is the best-performing within sampling noise on LVH and CLBBB.
-While MERL and D-BETA provide modest gains on some tasks (e.g., \textsc{AMI}), the relative ranking between MERL and D-BETA depends on the endpoint.
-Finally, \textsc{CLBBB} illustrates why AUROC alone can be misleading: AUROC is near-saturated for all methods, whereas AUPRC reveals better separation, with MERL and D-BETA substantially outperforming CLOCS and typically exceeding the random baseline.
+We report results for the five labels with highest prevalence from PTB-XL \textsc{Sub} in Table~\ref{tab:specific-tasks} and include complete left bundle branch block (CLBBB) as an illustrative example.
+The randomly initialized encoder is consistently competitive with CLOCS and HeartLang, and is among the best-performing within sampling noise on CLBBB.
+KED, MERL, and D-BETA provide gains on some tasks (e.g., \textsc{STTC}), but their relative ranking depends on the endpoint.
+Finally, \textsc{CLBBB} illustrates why AUROC alone can be misleading: AUROC is near-saturated for all methods, whereas AUPRC reveals better separation, with D-BETA clearly outperforming CLOCS, HeartLang, and the random baseline, while MERL and KED are intermediate.